moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 - **P2 statistic (E2)** — squared projection of a trajectory's mid-path
   deviation-from-chord onto the local filament axis; isotropic null 1/3.

+[^tidal-eigenframe]: At each point the gravity of surrounding matter stretches and squeezes along three natural perpendicular axes; this local set of axes is the tidal eigenframe.
+Filaments tend to point along the axis of weakest squeezing.

+[^boss]: BOSS (the Baryon Oscillation Spectroscopic Survey, part of the Sloan Digital Sky Survey) mapped millions of galaxy positions; CMASS is its catalogue of massive galaxies selected to have roughly constant stellar mass.

+[^redshift]: z is redshift: the expansion of the Universe stretches light from distant galaxies toward longer wavelengths, and z measures that stretch.
+It doubles as a distance and look-back-time label — at z ≈ 0.5 the light left its galaxy about five billion years ago.

+[^planck-act]: Planck is a space telescope and ACT (the Atacama Cosmology Telescope) a ground-based one; both mapped the cosmic microwave background — the relic light of the early Universe — over large areas of sky, giving two independent maps to check the same signal.

+[^compton-y]: Hot electrons along the line of sight give a small energy kick to the relic microwave photons passing through them; the Compton-y map records the size of that kick across the sky, so a bright y signal means hot gas.

+[^jackknife]: Error bars estimated by removing one chunk of the data at a time and remeasuring; the spread across the remeasurements gives the uncertainty.

 </div><!-- /.l-body -->

 <style>
+figure.l-middle { padding: 0 14px; box-sizing: border-box; max-width: 100%; overflow-x: hidden; }
+figure.l-middle svg, figure.l-middle img { max-width: 100%; height: auto; }
 .cw-ctl { font-size: 0.85rem; color: #555; }
 .cw-btn {
   font-size: 0.8rem; padding: 2px 10px; margin: 0 1px; cursor: pointer;